A central limit theorem for the two-sided descent statistic on Coxeter groups: Proof of the main theorem

-While the definition seems to be rather technical, the authors have failed to construct a sequence of finite Coxeter groups that is not well-behaved.
-Some examples to illustrate this are listed in \cref{ex:CoxetergroupsandCLT}.
+\end{definition} Note that the condition~\eqref{eq:wellbehavedcondition} relates directly to condition~\eqref{eq:conditionwellbehaved} when we are interested in deriving the CLT for $ T_{M_n^f} $ in the case that the $ T_{n,i} $ satisfy the CLT. \begin{remark} While the definition seems to be rather technical, the authors have failed to construct a sequence that is not well-behaved.
+A reason why it is hard to find such a sequence is the following:

+A sequence is always well-behaved if $m_n$, the number of irreducible components that are not $f$-small, is bounded.
+This follows because under Assumption~\ref{as:ordered} we have